Metric-induced non-Hermitian physics: Diagonal coordinates

+which is Hermitian, even when the metric coordinates are time-dependent $\partial_0\alpha\neq0$.
+We stress the fact that in the case $\partial_0\beta=\partial_1\beta=0$, the regularization approach in \cref{eq:regularization} leads to a Hermitian lattice Hamiltonian in this case, while the more standard regularization (finite differences of the wavefunction) leads to non-Hermitian lattice Hamiltonians even for time-independent coordinates unless $\partial_0\beta=\partial_1\beta=0$ and $\partial_1\alpha=0$, as shown in \cref{app:alternativeregularization}.
+Moreover, the Hamiltonian exhibits both time-inversion and space-inversion symmetry since

-is proportional to the geometric average of the square root of the determinant of the metric on two contiguous lattice sites and can be identified as the "hopping" term of a tight-binding model in \cref{eq:TBI0,eq:TBI}.
+which can be identified as the hopping term of a tight-binding model and is proportional to the geometric average of the square root of the determinant of the metric on two contiguous lattice sites.
 Introducing

-it is natural to interpret the quantity $(\delta_n+\delta_{n+1})/2$ as the distance (in some characteristic units) between the lattice sites $n$ and $n+1$, at least on patches of the spacetime where $\delta(x)=-\log(\alpha(x))\ge0$.
+it is natural to interpret the quantity $(d_n+d_{n+1})/2$ as the distance (in some characteristic units) between the lattice sites $n$ and $n+1$, at least on patches of the spacetime where $d(x)=-\log(\alpha)\ge0$.
 Generally, hopping amplitudes in condensed matter describe overlap integrals between modes localized on a single lattice site (such as Wannier functions).
-These overlap integrals typically scale exponentially with the distance as $\propto\ee^{-d_n/l}$, where $d_n$ is the distance between the modes and $l$ is a characteristic length scale describing the localization of the modes (e.g., end modes in topological insulators or superconductors or atomic modes in optical lattices).
-Note that the metric also renormalizes the mass term in \cref{eq:TBI0,eq:TBI}, which corresponds to a spatially dependent on-site energy of the tight-binding model.
+These overlap integrals typically scale exponentially with the distance as $t\propto{e}^{-d_n/l}$, where $d_n$ is the distance between the modes and $l$ is a characteristic length scale describing the localization of the modes (e.g., end modes in topological insulators or superconductors or atomic modes in optical lattices).
+In these systems, the coefficient $\epsilon_n=M\alpha_n$ corresponds to a spatially-dependent (and possibly time-dependent) on-site energy potential.
+In this case, coordinate singularities $\alpha=0$ have a straightforward physical interpretation on the lattice: The hopping coefficient vanishes while the distance $d_n$ diverges at the singularity.
+Conversely, for coordinate singularities $\alpha=\infty$, the hopping coefficient diverges at the singularity.